AABearBots/First-Closed-Doors-Competition/README.md

 ## Step 5: Start Coding

 Once you have managed to run the bot successfully, you are good to go.
-We’ve found the following workflow is quite practical:
+We've found the following workflow is quite practical:

 * The main business logic/solution to edit is in  (_Your-Bot-Repo > Trading-Process > User.Bot.js_).
 Other types of bots (e.g. indicator or extraction) have different process folder types.
 * Your bot will not fully successfully run until there is a balance in your Poloniex account and your bot can make an actual trade.
 The bot status report will also not be written to your storage account until then.
 You can use the simulation mode described above (_exchangeSimulationMode_ in the AACloud config) for a temporary workaround until you fund your account.
-* Code directly in the bot’s solution until the code is fully implemented.
+* Code directly in the bot's solution until the code is fully implemented.
-* Close the bot’s module and go to the cloud platform solution to debug (as explained above).
-While debugging, the bot’s files will pop up in separate tabs, so that you can edit the code in the process.
+* Close the bot's module and go to the cloud platform solution to debug (as explained above).
+While debugging, the bot's files will pop up in separate tabs, so that you can edit the code in the process.

 <hr>